adavarski/DevOps-AWS-demo/README.md

-## IaC & CI/CD tools used for this demo: Terraform, Jenkins, Docker, Git/GitHub
+## IaC & CI/CD tools used for this demo: Terraform, Jenkins, Docker, Git/GitHub, Ansible

 Pre: Register a free AWS account (the demo will fit into the 12 month free tier).